 The ball tends to come out hot from this lie, so concentrate on controlling your backswing and making good contact.
 The ball also will come out lower than normal.
 You may want to use your lob wedge or open your clubface a little to help the ball come out a bit softer.
 Taken together, these factors will help determine how far your shot travels in the air and on the green.

 Probably the most important aspect of a chip shot is to return the club back to the ball in a good impact position.
 And the key to good impact is to use your body well on the downswing and keep your wrists from being too active through impact.
 A great way to control the club properly is to make some swings with two clubs.

 In this drill, hold one club with each hand.
 The goal is to keep the club shafts the same distance apart during the swing.
 Notice how, during the swing, my body turns back and through, and the clubs stay about the same distance apart.
 If either of your hands gets too active, the shafts won’t stay in the proper position.

-8 The Bump-And-Run It's not unusual to see the bump-and-run shot at the Masters or British Open where the area around the greens is extremely tight.
-It's the perfect shot if you're uncomfortable lofting the ball onto the green.
+It’s not unusual to see the bump-and-run shot at the Masters or British Open where the area around the greens is extremely tight.
+It’s the perfect shot if you’re uncomfortable lofting the ball onto the green.
 It gets the ball running on the ground and rolling toward the target.

 Consider the situation you see me in here.
 I’m a good bit below the target and afraid to loft the ball to the hole.
 (If I hit the ball even a little short, it will roll back to me; if I hit it a little long, it’s going to roll away from the hole.)
 I’m using an 8-iron here, and just hitting a chip shot into the hill so the ball will slow down as it climbs the hill.